We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Countertop models are the simplest as these don’t require any plumbing.
 Just plug the unit in, fit the required filters, fill, and wait for the water to pass through.
 The disadvantage of course is that someone has to remember to refill the tank from time to time.

 Under-sink reverse osmosis systems have the advantage of providing water on demand.
-To do this, they need a cold water feed, and they also need a connection to the drain for wastewater.
-Both of these will normally be easily accessible from under the sink.
+They need a cold-water feed, a connection to the drain for wastewater, and a mounting spot for a dedicated faucet.
+These will normally be easily accessible from under the sink.

 While you could call a plumber, fitting an RO system is not a difficult process.
 Most manufacturers suggest that a competent DIYer could complete the job in around 2 hours, and many homeowners will already possess the basic tools required.